Reindeer Lake Canoe Trip in Saskatchewan

 I was surprised over and over again at how little flat space there was on some of the islands and can’t imagine how hard it would have been to add a second tent.

 We also got lucky with the weather after the first day.
-We hit a northern Saskatchewan high pressure system and enjoyed day after day of hot sun.
+We hit a northern Saskatchewan high pressure system and enjoyed day after day of hot sun on our Reindeer Lake canoe trip.
 The lake was warmer than I expected so you could jump in and get refreshed every day.

 We found a sandy beach on the second day of canoeing